How do I apply?

 What time should I arrive?
 How late will I need to stay?

 Dance call is by invitation only and is held after all auditions have ended for the day.
 (Musical Theater auditionees with later timeslots may wish to wear clothing comfortable for dance to their audition as the turn-around time is very quick).
-After learning the routine, dancers will show in group of 6 to the assembled body of producers.
+After learning the routine, dancers will be shown in groups of 6 to the assembled body of producers.
 Dance call may go as late 10pm.
-Please plan accordingly.

 INTERNSHIPS AND APPRENTICESHIPS